matrix-io/malos-dotnet/README.rst

 ============================
 MATRIXIO .Net MALOS Driver
 ============================
-A simple .Net based driver for communicating with `MATRIX-MALOS services`_.
+A simple .Net driver for communicating with `MATRIX-MALOS services`_.

 License
 =======